Sienci-Labs/Resources/superlongboard/slb-upgrading.md

 1. You have a secure connection between your machine's control board and computer.
 1. Click the 'Connect' button again to Disconnect, then hover over it to check if there are any other options listed that you can try.
 For some CNCs you might have to check the 'Unrecognized Ports' dropdown then <a href="https://resources.sienci.com/view/gs-feedback/#port-not-found" target="_blank" rel="noopener">help us update our list of recognized CNCs</a>.
 1. Ensure that any other programs that could be talking to your CNC are closed (ex.
-Easel, UGS, Arduino IDE).
-1. Update gSender's **Baud Rate** in Config ➜ Basics since your board might not use the typical 115200.
-Check the specs with your manufacturer.
-1. Arduino is securely attached to the LongBoard.
-(Not applicable for the SLB)
+UGS).
 1. If it's connecting but behaving oddly, gSender's automatic firmware detection might've failed.
-In this case ensure you set your board's correct firmware as *grbl* or *grblHAL* under Config ➜ Basics ➜ Firmware fallback.
+In this case ensure you set your board's correct firmware as *grblHAL* under Config ➜ Basics ➜ Firmware fallback.

 [tabby title="Classic gSender"]

-1. Go to **Connect to Machine** in the top left corner (with the board powered on).
+1. Go to **Connect to Machine** in the top left corner.
 ![](/_images/_superlongboard/_upgrade/slb_up_p18_Connect1.jpg){.aligncenter .size-full .nar}
 1. Connecting to the SLB, requires you to select a new button.
 Click the gray bar at the bottom labelled Firmware.
 ![](/_images/_superlongboard/_upgrade/slb_up_p19_Connect2.jpg){.aligncenter .size-full .nar}